What we do

 Diabetic Alert Dogs

-Power Paws breeds and trains Golden and Labrador Retrievers in 90 behaviors to assist adults and children with disabilities.
-All of our dogs undergo extensive health testing including having their hips and elbows x-rayed and cleared by OFA or PennHip, their hearts cleared by a canine cardiologist, and their eyes cleared by a canine ophthalmologist.
+Power Paws breeds and trains Golden and Labrador Retrievers to assist adults and children with disabilities.
+Our dogs undergo extensive health testing including hips and elbow x-rays, OFA or PennHip testing, hearts cleared by a canine cardiologist, and eyes cleared by a canine ophthalmologist.

 Specialized Training Programs